 This blog isn’t designed to discourage adtech companies from using hyperscale cloud providers because we recognise that the free credits are very attractive when money is limited.
 What we want to do instead is point out where ready-to-use proprietary services on hyperscale platforms can be far more inflexible and costly than perhaps originally believed.

 Infrastructure-as-a-service provided by bespoke hosting providers with experience in the adtech space can be a great alternative and in the long run, much more cost efficient.
 Services are provided with fixed costs and more transparency around what’s included in those costs.
 When an adtech company receives an invoice at the end of the month from a dedicated hosting provider, there are no hidden or unexpected costs.

 There are infrastructure providers that have had difficulty offering a support service that meets customer’s expectations.
 Whether that’s through technical support tickets being unanswered for 48+ hours or providing inflated bills to customers due to unplanned spikes in usage, or even just failing to provide access to someone to discuss these issues.
 Typically, a commercial cost is involved in order to receive human support on these issues.
 In contrast, bespoke infrastructure hosting companies provide support that is far more accessible, personal and fast.

 When it comes to looking at the future of your infrastructure - particularly if you’ve heavily invested and integrated with hyperscale providers and are beginning to feel the costs and support challenges building - consider having conversations with more bespoke hosting providers about how they can help you optimize your costs and increase performance without a full migration.

-To find out more about dedicated adtech server hosting, visit our industry page.
+Visit our industry page to find out more about dedicated adtech server hosting.